imranzaheer612/file-sync/README.md

 we are working on a file-sync system

-start server --> will listen for the clients
+start server.py --> will listen for the clients

-start client --> will connect to the server,  then enter command "sync new"
+start client (program.py)--> will connect to the server,  then enter command "sync new"

+sync imp pending